swannodette/swannodette.github.com/_posts/2014-03-14-externs-got-you-down.md

 For some JavaScript libraries there is an acceptable workaround - you can use the JavaScript library itself as an externs file!
-This would normally spew many warnings from Closure Compiler, but recent versions of ClojureScript expose a knobs to control how Closure reports warnings.
+This would normally spew many warnings from Closure Compiler, but recent versions of ClojureScript expose knobs to control how Closure reports warnings.

 For example imagine that an externs file did not exist for